Women's Safety in the Workplace

-It’s sad that many organization and people, in general, are still not aware of women’s safety in the workplace.
+It’s sad that many organizations and people, in general, are still not aware of women’s safety in the workplace.
 It’s very clear from the statistics and cases on sexual harassment in the workplace.

-To create awareness among the employees on women’s safety and their health is vital.
+Creating awareness among the employees on women’s safety and their health is vital.
 You can use all possible techniques and ideas to spread awareness.
-Workshops, open group discussions or activities can help to create awareness on women’s safety in the workplace.
+Workshops, open group discussions, or activities can help create awareness of women’s safety in the workplace.

-Awareness starts with the implementation of guidelines, and laws against sexual harassment in a workplace.
-Therefore without understanding the root cause you cannot stop any discrimination against women.
+Awareness starts with the implementation of guidelines and laws against sexual harassment in the workplace.
+Therefore without understanding the root cause, you cannot stop any discrimination against women.

 3. Encourage Women to Express:

-Generally, women facing sexual harassment doesn’t speak up.
+Generally, women facing sexual harassment don’t speak up.
 We as a society are responsible for this.
 We teach our girl child to behave and act in a particular way.
 Since childhood, we give them a set of do’s and don’t.
-This conditioning later stops women to express.
-They are ashamed.
-They fear consequences.
+This conditioning later stops women from expressing themselves.
+They feel shame and fear consequences.
 Other reasons are low self-esteem and lack of information.

 You must encourage the female employees to express and come out of their discomfort.
-This can be done by boosting their confidence by implementing equal opportunities for both male and female workers in the workplace.
+Try boosting their confidence by implementing equal opportunities for both male and female workers in the workplace.
 The sense of equality in the workplace will make them fight the social stigma.

 4. Role of an HR:

 HR needs to explain to the employees about the safe work environment.
-And must play the role an intermediate to highlight any complaint or any women issues to higher authorities.
+And must play the role of an intermediate to highlight any complaint or any women issues to higher authorities.

-In the Workplace Orientation Programme, the HR needs to give strict guidelines on sexual harassment to the new employees.
+In the Workplace Orientation Programme, HR needs to give strict guidelines on sexual harassment to the new employees.

-It is HR’s role to bring notice any unwelcome behavior faced by the employees to higher authorities.
-Since the authority needs to take unbiased actions.
-The participation of the HR is most important here.
+It is HR’s role to bring notice of any unwelcome behavior faced by the employees to higher authorities.
+Since the management needs to take unbiased actions, the participation of HR is most important here.